specialized806/azure-docs/articles/azure-functions/security-concepts.md

 ---
 title: Securing Azure Functions
-description: Learn how to secure your Azure Functions code against common attacks by using best practices and built-in security features. ms.date: 05/05/2025 ms.topic: conceptual
+description: Learn how to secure your Azure Functions code against common attacks by using best practices and built-in security features. ms.date: 01/20/2026 ms.topic: concept-article

 #Customer intent: As a developer, I want to understand the security features and principles of Azure Functions so that I can make my cloud-based function code as secure as possible.
 ---

 # Securing Azure Functions

-In many ways, planning for secure development, deployment, and operation of serverless functions is much the same as for any web-based or cloud-hosted application.
 [Azure App Service](../app-service/index.yml) provides the hosting infrastructure for your function apps.
 This article provides security strategies for running your function code, and how App Service can help you secure your functions.

 [!INCLUDE [app-service-security-intro](../../includes/app-service-security-intro.md)]

 For a set of security recommendations that follow the [Microsoft cloud security benchmark](/security/benchmark/azure/introduction), see [Azure Security Baseline for Azure Functions](/security/benchmark/azure/baselines/functions-security-baseline).

+While planning for secure development, deployment, and operation of serverless functions is much the same as for any web-based or cloud-hosted application, serverless applications are likely vulnerable to variations of traditional attacks.
+To learn more about potential attacks on serverless infrastructure, see the [OWASP Top 10: Serverless Interpretation](https://owasp.org/www-project-serverless-top-10/).

 ## Secure operation